EvCheck/EvCheck/privacy_policy.md

 9. **Contact Us**

-If you have any questions about this Privacy Policy or our data practices, please contact us at: EvCheck, Mapusa Goa, evcheckstartup@gmail.com.
+If you have any questions about this Privacy Policy or our data practices, please contact us at: EVCheck, Mapusa Goa, evcheckstartup@gmail.com.